StackStorm/chef-openstack-mistral/README.md

 Use version **<0.2.3** of this cookbook with chef **<12.4.0**.

-As of version **0.3.0**, Mistal will be installed using Stackstorm's Packagecloud packages.
+As of version **0.3.0**, Mistral will be installed using Stackstorm's Packagecloud packages.

 ## Supported Platforms